Pocket-Plane-Group/Under-Respresented_Items/underrep/readme-underrep.txt

 Version 6:
         * Added Italian translation by Stoneangel.
 Version 7 (CamDawg, May 27, 2021):
-        * Updated for the Enhanced Editions
+        * Updated for the Enhanced Editions and EET
         * Items which had an x% chance to do an effect were generally off by 1%
         * Many weapons were too slow as weapon speed was not accounting for their enchantment bonuses